hdrpknc/Reference-work/extension.md

 - [ ] create z_catalog
 A Fiori catalog can include two components:

 * Tiles which represent the visual part of a tile such as a title, subtitle, information, icon and the semantic object and action for the intent-based navigation.
+(There is also an option with hardcoded urls, where you don't need target mappings)
 * Target mappings which define the target application which is launched when an intent (semantic object/action) is triggered.
 - [ ] create z_tile
 - [ ] create target-mapping for tile otherwise the tile opens nothing